fleetdm/fleet/handbook/security.md

 **Why?**

 * Fleet contributors are free to work from wherever they choose.
-If a laptop is lost or forgotten, automatic login exposes sensitive company data and poses a critical security risk.
+Automatic login exposes sensitive company data and poses a critical security risk if a laptop is lost or stolen.
 * Password hints can sometimes be easier to guess than the password itself.
-Since we support contributors remotely via MDM and do not require users to change passwords frequently, we eliminate the need for passwords hints and their associated risk.
+Since we support contributors remotely via MDM and do not require users to change passwords frequently, we eliminate the need for password hints and their associated risk.
 * Since company laptops are issued primarily for work and tied to a single contributor's identity, guest accounts are not permitted.
 * Automatic login would defeat the purpose of even requiring passwords to unlock computers.